Villsty/Color-Guesser-/README.md

-# Color-Guesser-
-Website for a simple game.
+# Mi a Színe?
+The Simple Color Guesser Game

 Can you guess the color?